 Public information or other information that does not reach the threshold for IN CONFIDENCE information may be marked as "Unclassified" to indicate that an assessment of the information has taken place.
-This practice removes any assumption regarding the classification of the information.
-While unclassified information may not require the same level of protection as IN CONFIDENCE information, security controls may still be necessary to protect its confidentiality, integrity and/or availability.
+This practise removes any assumption regarding the classification of the information.
+While unclassified information may not require the same level of protection as IN CONFIDENCE information, security controls may still be justified to protect its confidentiality, integrity and/or availability.

-For minimum standards for protecting and handling information see Information classification and protection.
+For minimum standards for protecting and handling information see Classification and minimum protection standards.